 Esme Burton, Sonographer, Birmingham City Hospital, October 2016

 What we do

 - Practical training – We train up to 10 sonographers on a training day, usually 5 in the morning session and 5 in the afternoon session.
 We combine theory with practical hands-on training by giving a power point presentation prior to the practical sessions.
 We focus on normality but do also cover the most common major cardiac abnormalities and how to recognise them.
 All of our trainers specialise in fetal echo and have many, many years experience within midwife led units.

 - Theory conferences – Part of our regional training projects and delivered jointly with leading fetal cardiology experts, our conferences cover the scanning planes of the fetal heart and cardiac abnormalities, as well as sessions hearing from patients and other relevant organisations.

-- Online resource centre – Available for free to our professional members and constantly growing to include training materials and videos, details of theory and practical training opportunities, research articles, statistics and links.
-To become a member, click here.
+- Online resource centre – This area is constantly growing to include training materials and videos, details of theory and practical training opportunities, research articles, statistics and links.

 Our training aims to improve the prenatal detection of congenital heart defects using obstetric ultrasound at the routine ‘20 week’ fetal anomaly scan.

 We’ve trained sonographers to use the five views of the fetal heart for many years, and have lobbied for the three vessel and trachea (3VT) to be adopted into FASP’s fetal cardiac protocol, which we are delighted has now occurred.